DaPhysikist/cse15l-lab-reports/lab-report-2-week-1.md

 ## Step Two: Downloading Visual Studio Code
-1. Visit this website to download Visual Studio Code: https://code.visualstudio.com/
+1. Visit this website to download Visual Studio Code: [Install Visual Studio](https://code.visualstudio.com/)

 >Note: Visual Studio Code can only be installed on computers running Windows, Linux or OSX (Macs).
 If you are currently using a device that does not run on one of these operating systems, like a Chromebook or a tablet, you will need to switch to a device using one of these operating systems to continue.